dantzler/pumpControl/README.md

 Arduino sketch for controlling 8 wire stepper motor as peristaltic pump.

-This project was undertaken to create a microfluids system for recirculated panning of phage libraries over cells (e.g. activated CD4 cells, dendritic cells, etc.) and non-recirculated washing of non-specific phage off of those cells.
+This project was undertaken to create a microfluidics system for recirculated panning of phage libraries over rare/precious cell types (e.g. activated primary CD4 or dendritic cells, etc.) and continuous washing of non-specific phage off of those cells.
+Cells would be captured via magnetic separation beads using rare earth magnets.

 I had a working peristaltic pump from a biacore T100 as the core of the system.
 Additional major components to control the pump are:

 Arduino Uno microcontroller | Nanotec SMC11 Compact Microstep Controller | Mean Well 24VDC / 6A switching power supply | LCD display | Potentiometer & knob